stonepros/stone/doc/rbd/rbd-openstack.rst

     qemu-img convert -f {source-format} -O {output-format} {source-filename} {output-filename}
     qemu-img convert -f qcow2 -O raw precise-cloudimg.img precise-cloudimg.raw

-When Glance and Cinder are both using Ceph block devices, the image is a copy-on-write clone, so new volumes are created quickly.
+When Glance and Cinder are both using Stone block devices, the image is a copy-on-write clone, so new volumes are created quickly.
 In the OpenStack dashboard, you can boot from that volume by performing the following steps: